FDA Recalls 28 Beverage Products as of June 2024

 1. Cancer-Causing Contaminants

-- Martinelli's Apple Juice (1L): Recalled for high levels of inorganic arsenic, a known carcinogen.
+- Martinelli's Apple Juice (1L): Recalled for high levels of inorganic arsenic, a known human carcinogen [CDC Arsenic Profile].

-- Charles Boggini Pink Lemonade: Contained undeclared FD&C Red No. 40, a dye contaminated with benzidine—a human carcinogen.
+- Charles Boggini Pink Lemonade: Contained undeclared FD&C Red No. 40, a dye often contaminated with benzidine which is another known carcinogen [PMID: 16140681].

 2. Undisclosed Drugs in Tea

-- Tapee Tea: Found to contain dexamethasone and piroxicam—drugs that can cause allergic reactions and serious side effects when taken unknowingly.
+- Tapee Tea: Found to contain dexamethasone and piroxicam which are two pharmaceutical drugs that can cause adverse reactions when consumed unknowingly [FDA Recall Database].

 3. Pesticide Residues

-- Yogi Organic Echinacea Immune Tea: Exceeded legal pesticide limits.
-Some pesticides are known endocrine disruptors or carcinogens.
+- Yogi Organic Echinacea Immune Tea: Contained pesticide levels above federal limits.
+Many pesticides are considered endocrine disruptors or carcinogenic [EWG Pesticide Guide].

 4. Heavy Metal Hazards